-There are several different ways micro-organisms can influence the structure and function of synthetic polymers.
+There are several ways microorganisms can influence the structure and function of synthetic polymeric materials used in electrical insulation.
 The main mechanisms are biofouling (contamination), degradation of leaching components, corrosion, hydration, penetration, and discoloration.
-The surface does not need to support growth to be affected; the mere presence of a biofilm could interfere with material function.
+The surface does not need to support growths to be affected.
+The mere presence of a biofilm could potentially interfere with material function.

-Results from past studies have confirmed that silicone rubber is highly resistant to corrosion induced by microorganisms.
-However, some organisms that produce pigments can cause serious discoloration, not removable through cleaning.
+Results from previous studies have indicated that silicone rubber is highly resistant to corrosion induced by microorganisms.
+However, it may contain organisms that produce pigments causing discoloration, not removable by cleaning.

-This study aimed to understand the potential effects of biofouling on polymeric and ceramic insulators used as external insulating housings on bushings.
-The susceptibility of different types of outdoor insulators to biological growth was evaluated by determining the surface hydrophobicity class of the materials.
+This study aimed to understand the potential effects of biofouling on polymeric and ceramic insulators used as external insulating materials in bushings.
+Susceptibility of different types of outdoor insulators to biological growths was evaluated by determining surface hydrophobicity class of the materials.
+The reason for this choice of evaluation method was that the most common effect of biofilm formation on insulators has been reduction in hydrophobicity, which could potentially reduce wet flashover voltage.
+Consequently, surface hydrophobicity measurement by water contact angle measurement would seem a logical approach.

-The polymeric insulators studied included 4 different formulations of HTV (High Temperature Vulcanization) silicone rubber, one type of LSR (Liquid Silicone Rubber) and one ceramic material (see Table 1).
+The polymeric insulators studied included 4 different HTV silicone rubber formulations, one type of LSR and one ceramic material (see Table 1).

 Note: All samples taken from new insulators not exposed to any outdoor environment